minetest/dev.luanti.org/content/mobile/improving-games-and-mods-for-mobile.md

 # Improving games and mods for mobile

 The mobile platform is different from the desktop platform.
-You can't just develop a Luanti game for desktop and expect it to work on mobile without any adjustments.
-While Luanti continues to improve support for mobile by adding mobile-specific features to the Lua API, that's not enough for mobile players to have a good experience.
+You can't develop a Luanti game for desktop and expect it to work on mobile without any adjustments.
+While Luanti needs to improve support for mobile by adding more mobile-specific features to the Lua API, that's not enough for mobile players to have a good experience.
 In the end, it will always be up to games and mods to use these APIs.

 All games and mods uploaded to ContentDB are available on Android and all servers can be joined on Android, so you will have some mobile players either way.